felixguendling/cista/README.md

   - `+` can be read without any deserialization step
   - `+` suitable for shared memory applications
-  - `-` slower at runtime (pointers need to be resolved using on more add)
+  - `-` slower at runtime (pointers need to be resolved using one more add)

 *Raw Data Structures*